Travel Safety Tips

 Americans can check with the Department of State to learn about current travel safety issues and alerts

-Following that disastrous vacation, it took a monumental effort to let go of my fear of traveling solo.
-Before leaving for my next vacation I made exhaustive preparations, created lists after list and layers of travel safety precautions.
-It took about a year, but the fear subsided and I am back to being a fearless traveler, albeit a much wiser one, and I decided it was worth sharing my hard-won wisdom in the following list of travel safety tips and precautions I take when traveling:
+Following that disastrous vacation, I grew anxious about traveling solo – a feeling that was entirely foreign to me.
+Before my next trip, I made exhaustive preparations, created lists after list and layers of travel safety precautions.
+I bookmarked the U.S. State Department travel advisory website so that I could stay apprised of any issues at my intended destinations.
+It took about a year, but the fear subsided and I am back to being a fearless traveler, albeit a much wiser one.
+I decided it was worth sharing my hard-won wisdom in the following list of travel safety tips and precautions I take when traveling:

 Credit cards: